Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually and monitor their behaviour to avoid territorial disputes.
+Introduce new fish gradually and monitor their behaviour to prevent territorial disputes.

 Q: How do I properly acclimatise Apistogramma Elizabethae to my aquarium?

-Acclimatising your Apistogramma Elizabethae is crucial for their health.
+Acclimatising Apistogramma Elizabethae is crucial to reduce stress and ensure a smooth transition.
 Begin by floating the sealed bag in the aquarium for about 15 minutes to equalise the temperature.
-After this, gradually introduce tank water into the bag over the course of 30 minutes.
-This can be done by adding small amounts of tank water every 5-10 minutes.
-Once acclimatised, gently transfer the fish into the aquarium using a net, avoiding adding bag water to your tank.
-This method reduces stress and helps them adapt to their new environment.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for approximately an hour.
+This allows the fish to adjust to differences in water chemistry.
+Finally, gently net the fish into the tank, avoiding adding bag water to your aquarium.

 ✓ Expert Tip